 The origins of the Christian Jubilee

-The Jubilee has its roots in the Jewish tradition that observed, every 50 years, a year of rest of the land, with the aim of fortifying crops, the return of confiscated lands and the liberation of slaves.
+The Jubilee has its roots in Jewish tradition which provided for a year of rest for the land every 50 years, with the aim of strengthening crops, restituting confiscated lands and freeing slaves .

-To signal the beginning of this year, a ram's horn called a yobel was sounded, from which the Christian term Jubilee is derived.
+To signal the beginning of this year, a ram's horn called a yobel was blown, from which the Christian term Jubilee derives.

-The first Christian Jubilee took place in 1300, declared by Pope Boniface VIII with a Bull, Antiquorum habet fida relatio, which granted a plenary indulgence to any Roman who had visited St. Peter's Basilica and St. Paul's Outside the Walls at least 30 times – and any foreigner at least 15 times - throughout the year.
+The first Christian Jubilee took place in 1300 , declared by Pope Boniface VIII with the bull Antiquorum habet fida relatio which provided for plenary indulgence for any Roman who visited at least 30 times – and any foreigner at least 15 – St. Peter's Basilica and St. Paul Outside the Walls throughout the year.

-Initially, the Jubilees did not take place regularly, as the frequency was modified by various Popes; starting from 1475, however, the event took place every 25 years (the last were in 1950, 1975 and 2000).
+Initially, Jubilees did not take place regularly, as the cadence was modified by various Popes; however, starting from 1475, the event took place every 25 years (the last ones were in 1950, 1975 and 2000).

 What happens during the Jubilee?

-The Jubilee lasts for a whole year and is celebrated with different events.
-It begins on the night of the previous Christmas Eve, with the opening of the holy doors of the four main basilicas of Rome starting from St. Peter's in the Vatican.
+The Jubilee lasts for a whole year and is celebrated with various initiatives.
+It begins on the night of the previous Christmas Eve , with the opening of the holy doors of the four main basilicas of Rome, starting with St. Peter's in the Vatican.

-The Pope arrives at St. Peter's Basilica, stops in front of the door and recites the formula in Latin: "This is the door of the Lord, open to me the door of righteousness".
-He then pushes on the doors with his hands, while from inside the basilica, attendants will proceed to fully open the door.
-He then stops at the threshold in prayer before finally crossing it, effectively inaugurating the holy year.
+The Pope arrives at St. Peter's Basilica, stops in front of the door and recites the formula in Latin: "This is the door of the Lord, open to me the door of justice."
+Then he pushes the two valves with his hands, while some workers inside the basilica will open the door completely.
+Then, he stops on the threshold in prayer and finally crosses it, effectively inaugurating the Holy Year.

-In the following days, the same ritual is carried out in the other three major basilicas: San Giovanni in Laterano, Santa Maria Maggiore and San Paolo Outside the Walls.
-The doors remain open until the end of the Jubilee, on 6 January of the following year.
+In the following days, the same ritual is performed in the other three major basilicas: St. John Lateran, St. Mary Major, and St. Paul Outside the Walls.
+The doors remain open until the end of the Jubilee , January 6 of the following year.

-Every Jubilee also involves events and moments of reflection throughout the year.
+For each Jubilee, events and moments of reflection are planned throughout the year.

 Redemption and plenary indulgence: the religious significance of the Jubilee